Online Learning: Tools and Strategies for Success (1 Unit)

 This course introduces students to a variety of successful strategies in the use of new and emerging technologies found in today's online environment.
 It covers learning management tools, web conferencing, social software, university resources, and other topics that have been identified as being critical for new students.

 Note: INFO 203 Must be completed within first 4 weeks of the semester.
-If 203 is not completed within the first 4 weeks of the semester a hold will be placed and you will be unable to register for any more classes in the iSchool.
+If 203 is not completed within the first 4 weeks of the semester, a hold will be placed; you will be placed on administrative probation, and you will be unable to register for any more classes in the iSchool.

 The class is taught in a totally online environment and will involve synchronous and asynchronous activity.
 The course site will become available on January 4.
 Students who wish to begin working on the course may do so starting on that date.
 We strongly advise an early start and completion for this class.
 Students who are unable to begin early may start the course when all other courses officially begin (January 24).